Requirements for registration of a trademark

 The Norwegian Industrial Property Office cannot take the applicant's possibly good intentions into account.
 We must base our assessment on how the trade mark in question generally will be perceived when it is used for the goods and services for which it is applied for, regardless of how the applicant actually intends to use the mark.

-The mark JÆVLA HOMO was applied for by NRK, and was the name of a documentary series which was to investigate why it is still difficult to be gay in Norway.
+The trademark JÆVLA HOMO was applied for by NRK, and was the name of a documentary series that was to investigate why it is still difficult to be gay in Norway.

-As mentioned, the applicant's good intentions are not a relevant consideration when assessing whether a mark is contrary to "morality" and "public order".
-The fact that NRK had good intentions with the trademark application and the use of the expression JÆVLA HOMO was not something that the Norwegian Industrial Property Office could take into account.
+As mentioned, the applicant's good intentions are not a relevant consideration when assessing whether a trademark is contrary to “morality” and “public order”.
+The Norwegian Patent Office could not attach importance to the fact that NRK had good intentions in applying for the trademark and using the expression JÆVLA HOMO.

-The text JÆVLA HOMO is an ugly word of abuse about homosexuals.
-Maney people will find it offensive.
+The text JÆVLA HOMO is a foul slur about homosexuals.
+It will therefore be offensive to many people.
 In Norway, it is also a fundamental and statutory principle to promote equality and prevent discrimination on the basis of sexual orientation.

 CANNABIS

 Cannabis is an illegal drug, due to the fear of health damage and addiction.
-The mark is therefore contrary to basic principles and standards in the Norwegian society.
+The mark is therefore contrary to fundamental principles and standards in Norwegian society.

 Trademarks that contain another person’s name or portrait